 - Playful Hacker: He's very carefree when he's hacking the doors for the Mako Reactor.Biggs: [doing a dramatic gesture] Bada-bing bada-boom bam!

-- Spared by the Adaptation: He survives Shinra's attack on the plate, because Cloud rewrites the timeline.
-One of the shots just before the credits shows Biggs bandaged up in the Leaf House, heavily injured but alive.
+- Spared by the Adaptation: He survives Shinra's attack on the plate, because Cloud and company rewrite the timeline.
+One of the shots just before the credits shows Biggs bandaged up in the Leaf House, heavily injured but alive, slowly opening his eyes.

 - The Strategist: Of Barret's cell, as he's the one that comes up with plans that the others execute.

 Voiced By: Matt Jones (English), Takayuki Asai (Japanese)

 - Acrofatic: While he may be overweight, he's more-than-capable of keeping up with the more-outwardly athletic Biggs and Jessie.